yossi-shasho/redirect_on_back/README.md

 Prevent re-submission of a form after clicking back button.
 Rails 3.1 and above.

-### Example Scenario - User Registration
+### Example Scenario

-1. User fills form and hits 'submit'.
+1. User fills form and hits 'submit';
-2. User wants to change something, and hits 'back'.
+2. User hits 'back';
-3. User changes something and hits 'submit' again.
+3. User changes a field and hits 'submit' again;
 4. Arrrggg... a new record has been created instead of updating the existing one.

 ## Installation (Rails 3.1 and higher)